Powell Street and its streetcars in San Francisco, CA, USA

 Important

 In English, some verbs are phrasal verbs.
-This means they are a verb and a preposition that work together, like:
+This means they are a verb and a that work together, like:

 verbpreposition